angular/components/guides/v15-mdc-migration.md

   or use custom typography settings that can be applied with the `mat.mdc-dialog-typography` mixin.

-* The old dialog triggered an extra change detection, which may have masked change detection issues in your app that need to be fixed when migrating.
+* The old dialog triggered an extra change detection, which may have masked change detection issues in your application that need to be fixed when migrating.

 ### Form Field